FAQs – click the question for the explanation.

 How do I know that the cremated remains I receive back are those of my loved ones?

 The cremation process is governed by strict rules and regulations.
 The crematorium authorities take great care to ensure that every individual cremation is kept completely separate.
+A certificate is produced by the Crematorium, certifying the remains.

 Can members of the family bear the coffin?

-Is there any other mode of transportation apart from the hearse to carry the coffin?
+Are there any other mode of transportation apart from the hearse to carry the coffin?

 We can accommodate most requests for funeral transportation as long as they are safe.
 Speak to your funeral Director about your choice of transport.
 We can organise horse-drawn hearses and carriages.